KaiiMenai/pands-weekly-tasks/README.md

 4. collatz.py
 5. weekday.py
 6. squareroot.py
-7. numberofes.py
+7. numberofes_url.py / numberofes_txt.py
 8. plottask.py

+There is a txt file (mobydick.txt) that is used for the week 7 task.

-There are three PNG files, these are figures for the task during week 8.
+There are three PNG files, these are figures from the week 8 task.
+These figures are for the Normal Distribution of 1000 values (*week8task_figure_1_normaldist1000.png*), for the h(x)=x^3 function (*week8task_figure_2_h(x)plot.png*), and for a combined plot of the normal distribution and h(x)=x^3 function (*week8task_figure_3_combined_plot.png*).

-A copy of the weekly tasks PDF file is contained to ensure clarity and adherence to the course requirements.
+The weekly tasks PDF file was followed to ensure content clarity and adherence to the course requirements.

 References are included at the bottom of the README.md with relevant task and task program noted.
+A referencing tool created for alphabetisation is also included for transparency (reference_tool.py).

 ## Week 1 - helloworld.py